 Contention based random access is triggered by not explicitly assigning a random access preamble via dedicated signalling in the downlink.

-A.6.3.2.2.1.2.1 Random Access Preamble Transmission
+A.6.3.2.2.3.2.1 MsgA Transmission

-To test the UE behavior specified in Clause 6.2.2.2.1.1 the System Simulator shall receive the Random Access Preamble which belongs to one of the Random Access Preambles associated with the SSB with index 0, which has SS-RSRP above the configured rsrp-ThresholdSSB.
+To test the UE behavior specified in Clause 6.2.2.3.1.1 the System Simulator shall receive the Random Access Preamble which belongs to one of the Random Access Preambles associated with the SSB with index 0, which has SS-RSRP above the configured msgA-RSRP-ThresholdSSB.

-In addition, the power applied to all preambles shall be in accordance with what is specified in Clause 6.2.2.2.
+In addition, the power applied to all preambles shall be in accordance with what is specified in Clause 6.2.2.3.
 The power of the first preamble shall be -30 dBm with an accuracy specified in clause 6.3.4.2 of TS 38.101-1 [18].
 The relative power applied to additional preambles shall have an accuracy specified in clause 6.3.4.3 of TS 38.101-1 [18].

-The transmit timing of all PRACH transmissions shall be within the accuracy specified in Clause 7.1.2.
+The transmit timing of all MsgA transmissions shall be within the accuracy specified in Clause 7.1.2.

-A.6.3.2.2.1.2.2 Random Access Response Reception
+A.6.3.2.2.3.2.2 MsgB Reception

-To test the UE behavior specified in Clause 6.2.2.2.1.2 the System Simulator shall transmit a Random Access Response containing a Random Access Preamble identifier corresponding to the transmitted Random Access Preamble after 5 preambles have been received by the System Simulator.
+To test the UE behavior specified in Clause 6.2.2.3.1.2 the System Simulator shall transmit a MsgB containing a successRAR MAC subPDU containing a Random Access Preamble identifier corresponding to the transmitted Random Access Preamble after 5 preambles have been received by the System Simulator.
 In response to the first 4 preambles, the System Simulator shall transmit a Random Access Response not corresponding to the transmitted Random Access Preamble.

-The UE may stop monitoring for Random Access Response(s) and shall transmit the msg3 if the Random Access Response contains a Random Access Preamble identifier corresponding to the transmitted Random Access Preamble.
+The UE may stop monitoring for Random Access Response(s) and shall send ACK if the Random Access Response contains a Random Access Preamble identifier corresponding to the transmitted Random Access Preamble.

-The UE shall again perform the Random Access Resource selection procedure specified in clause 5.1.2 in TS 38.321 [7], and transmit with the calculated PRACH transmission power when the backoff time expires if all received Random Access Responses contain Random Access Preamble identifiers that do not match the transmitted Random Access Preamble.
+The UE shall again perform the Random Access Resource selection procedure specified in clause 5.1.2a in TS 38.321 [7], and transmit with the calculated PRACH transmission power when the backoff time expires if all received Random Access Responses contain Random Access Preamble identifiers that do not match the transmitted Random Access Preamble.